AndyMc3000/ci-ms3-pool-club/README.md

 * The 'Why Join' section should also contain appropriate images and texts contained within Bootstrap cards to reinforce the 'Why Join' messaging.
 * The 'Our Leagues' section on the Homepage should briefly, but completely, describe what the Club Leagues are and how often they are run.
 * This 'Our Leagues' section should also contain Bootstrap cards which contain images, texts, and a link button which links to the current League Table page.
-* The Contact Us section should include text to describe how the Club can be contacted, including a telephone munber and an email address, which should be placed above a Contact Form.
+* The Contact Us section should include text to describe how the Club can be contacted, including a telephone nunber and an email address, and which should be placed above a Contact Form.
 * The 'Visit our Sponsors' scrolling carousel section should contain a selection of attractive sponsor marketing banners, and include links to the external sponsor websites.
 * The Footer section should contain a single CPC logo which also serves as a link to the Homepage.

 ### 3. The Structure Plane ###

+Please find details below about Structure Plane decision based under the following areas: Interaction Design, Information Architecture, and Data & Database Schema

 #### Interaction Design: ####

 Interaction design is defined as the "..development of application flows to facilitate user tasks, defining how the user interacts with site functionality".
 Inline with this principle, the pages were designed as follows;

-* The Homepage and linked pages/views;
+* ##### The Homepage and linked pages/views; #####
 * It should have a navigation bar with individual links to the Registration and Login pages.
 The navigation bar should also be fixed to the top of the page view.
 * The 'hero' carousel banners at the top of the Homepage should include a link button linking to the Registration page.
 * The 'Why Join' section should also contain a link button linking to the Registration page.
-* The 'Our Leagues' section should contain a button should linking a user to the current League Table page.
+* The 'Our Leagues' section should contain a button linking a user to the current League Table page.
 * On completion and submission the Contact Form should send an email (cc'ing the user) to a CPC organiser using the EmailJS email service.
 * The sponsor carousel banners in the 'Visit our Sponsor' section should be clickable and link a user to an external sponsor website, where that page opens in a new browser window/tab.
 * The Current League page should have back buttons above and below the League Table container and link a user back to the Homepage.
 * The Login page should have back buttons above and below the Log In form container and link a user back to the Homepage.
-* The Registration page should have back buttons above and below the Registration From container and link a user back to the Homepage.
+* The Registration page should have back buttons above and below the Registration Form container and link a user back to the Homepage.

-* The Player Homepage and linked pages/views;
+* ##### The Player Homepage and linked pages/views; #####
 * Once a Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), and Log Out (which reroutes a user to the Login page).
 * The Player Homepage should have individual Bootstrap cards with clearly visible link buttons for each function a user can perform there.
 * Each function listed on the Player Homepage should have its own page.
 * Each of the function pages should have a 'Back' button positioned both below and above the content area, returning a Player to their Player Homepage.
 The function pages to be included are: 'My League Stats', 'Add Match Result', and 'Edit My Account'.

-* The Admin Homepage and linked pages/views;
+* ##### The Admin Homepage and linked pages/views; #####
 * If a Player is also an Admin, and once that Player is logged in and is rerouted to their Player Homepage, the navigation bar should change and show individual links for; Home (Homepage), MyHome (Player Homepage), Admin (Admin Homepage) and Log Out (which should reroute a user to the Login page).
 * The Admin Homepage should have individual Bootstrap cards with clearly visible link buttons for each function a user can perform there.
 * Each function listed on the Admin Homepage should have its own page.